Foundations of Descriptive and Inferential Statistics: Hypergeometric distribution

 \section{Hypergeometric distribution}

-\lb{sec:hypgeomverteil} The {\bf hypergeometric distribution} for a discrete random variable $X$ derives from an urn model with $M$ black balls and $N-M$ white balls, and the random selection of $n$ balls from a total of $N$ ($n \leq N$), without repetition.
-If $X$ represents the number of black balls amongst the $n$ selected balls, it is subject to the three-parameter probability distribution \be X \sim H(n,M,N) \ . \ee In particular, this model forms the mathematical basis of the internationally popular National Lotteries ``6 out of 49'', in which case there are $M=6$ winning numbers amongst the total of $N=49$ numbers, and $X \in [0;6]$ denotes the number of correct guesses marked on an individual player's lottery ticket.
+\lb{sec:hypgeomverteil} The \textbf{hypergeometric distribution} for a discrete one-dimensional random variable $X$ derives from an urn model with $M$ black balls and $N-M$ white balls, and the random selection of $n$ balls from a total of $N$ ($n \leq N$), without repetition.
+If $X$ represents the number of black balls amongst the $n$ selected balls, it is subject to the three-parameter probability distribution \be X \sim H(n,M,N) \ . \ee In particular, this model forms the mathematical basis of the internationally popular National Lottery ``6 out of 49,'' in which case there are $M=6$ winning numbers amongst a total of $N=49$ numbers, and $X \in \left\{0, 1, \ldots, 6\right\}$ counts the total of correctly guessed winning numbers on an individual gambler's lottery ticket.